MissSweeti/Bouvardia/README.md

 3. Profit!

+## Using the .hta file

+Using the hta file is **very** alpha and not for the faint of heart.

+But, if you'd like to try it anyway, you can download the file [https://raw.github.com/TDLive-Inc/Bouvardia/gh-pages/bouvardia.hta](here).

 ## Making your own games

 Take a look at the source of game.js.
 Most to all of the config. options are there.